achuzhoy/puppet_modules/README.md

 puppet_modules
 ==============
-Modules for daily routines with RHOS
+Puppet modules to help with the daily RHOS routines.